sulaihasubi/sulaihasubi/README.md

 ## Hola!
 I'm Sulaiha Subi, you may call me Sue 👋🏻
+I started develop my career in the middle of Covid-19 Pandemic (2020)🦠

 By displaying my works to show everyone how much I have improved within the past few months, and prove that I have in fact met my goals that I had set for myself this quarter please learn, read, and study about me by visiting my <a href="https://sulaihasubi.github.io">Portfolio</a> 👩🏻‍💻✨

 Cheers! 🥂